ys-fr/JournalClub/README.md

 # about this repository

-this repository is my code note. this repository contains following contents:
+In this repository, I place my codes which is often used in the research or reviews of papers.
+This repository contains following contents:

 1. high frequency finance
 2. general finance